|Sales & Marketing|

 |Equipment lease:||48 mos./non-cancellable|

 EVO’s merchant account fees and contract terms appear to vary based on several factors including a merchant’s business type, processing volume and the agent/sub-ISO setting up the account.
 Service length agreements and early termination fees may also vary from one account to the next as merchants have reported cancellation fees ranging from $250 to $500.
 Additionally, several merchants have reported expensive, non-cancellable lease terms for processing equipment that is sold by EVO agents but managed by third-party leasing companies.
 EVO also appears to charge an annual PCI Compliance fee of approximately $120.
+Taken as a whole, these contract terms are slightly less competitive than industry averages.

 |Key Points – Complaints & Service|